Matilda of Tuscany: First marriage: Godfrey the Hunchback

 Matilda and Godfrey the Hunchback continued to live separately until her husband was assassinated in Vlaardingen (near Rotterdam) on 26 February 1076.
 Having been accused the previous month of adultery with the pope, Matilda was suspected of ordering her estranged husband's death.
-However, she couldn't have known about the proceedings at the Synod of Worms at the time since the news took three months to reach the pope.
+However, she could not have known about the proceedings at the Synod of Worms at the time, since the news took three months to reach the pope.
 It is more likely that Godfrey the Hunchback was killed at the instigation of an enemy nearer to him.
 Matilda made no spiritual donations for Godfrey the Hunchback.